Please sign and Submit the Proclamation.

 # # #

-Why does Diversity & Inclusion include so little religious diversity training?
-The cultural awareness and cultural competence inherent in D&I are increasingly embraced as the major tools of the global market place of the future.
+Why does the Diversity, Equity & Inclusion field include so little religious diversity training?
+The cultural awareness and cultural competence inherent in DEI are increasingly embraced as the major tools of the global market place of the future.
 Yet, there is a black hole of information on diverse religions.
-The silence is surely not due to a lack of interest or visibility.
+The silence is due to a paralyzing sense of being overwhelmed and under-prepared, not to a lack of interest or visibility.
 Turn on the TV, open a newspaper, or check the internet and religion pops out as a major issue across the planet.
-Look at the growing number of EEOC complaints based on religious expression.
+Look at the increase in EEOC complaints based on religious expression as well as the growing antisemitism, anti-Muslim and other hate-related trends.
 Yet, the vacuum of expertise in religious diversity exists in most relationship-oriented sectors of our society: business, education, government, and human services.
-As a result, too few professionals understand how to avoid clashes involving belief systems.
-How can their paralyzing sense of being overwhelmed and under-prepared be managed?

 Thanksgiving isn’t just food, family, football, and Black Friday.
 Not that there’s anything wrong with stuffing yourselves and your loved ones and then heading for the couch and TV or the shopping mall.
 All are fine American traditions celebrating the abundance in our lives, topped off with delicious left overs.
 But they seem more removed than ever from the holiday’s intended purpose.